shedivesin/geometry/README.md

 Right now, the latter is significantly faster in practice, but it is believed that algorithmic improvements and optimizations will eventually cause the former to leapfrog it.

+On my machine, `wheels.js` can completely search 8 levels deep in a couple minutes.
+Unfortunately, that is still an order of magnitude to slow to be practical for the kinds of constructions I am interested in.